kyle-cognizant/sg-traffic-weather-backend/README.md

 ## Notes

 ### Architecture & Design
 - Our system is designed to minimize API calls to data.gov.sg by caching as much data as possible.
-With our architecture, all historical data will still be available in the event that data.gov.sg is unreachable.
-The drawback of this is that it requires more complicated database queries.
+- All historical data will still be available in the event that data.gov.sg is unreachable.
+The drawback of this is that it requires much more complicated database queries and mutations.
 - An indexer function runs when necessary, fetching data from data.gov.sg APIs, and storing it in Postgres (depending on requirements, Redis might be a better alternative for this).
 - The database schema is designed to cater for growing requirements.
 - We only expose the necessary API endpoints and data for our frontend application and reporting requirements.